apache/incubator-devlake-website/docs/Metrics/CQIssueCount.md

 ORDER BY created_date
 ```

-4. To get the issue count of 'Hotspots', please add the condition `type = CODE_SMELL`
+4. To get the issue count of 'CODE_SMELL', please add the condition `type = CODE_SMELL`

 ```
 SELECT